Healthcare Science (Cardiac Physiology) BSc

 • Study specialist areas of interest undertaking a research project in your final year.

-• Based within the globally renowned Leeds Institute of Cardiovascular and Metabolic Medicine means that our students have access to leading researchers and can attend and participate in academic research seminars alongside practising cardiologists and senior medical researchers.
+• We are based within the globally renowned Leeds Institute of Cardiovascular and Metabolic Medicine meaning that our students have access to leading researchers and can attend and participate in academic research seminars alongside practising cardiologists and senior medical researchers.

 • There are opportunities to present your research at conferences and in professional journals.